-The linen scratched against her skin, but she was grateful for some clean clothes and clothing that was better suited to the hard life she would lead from now on.
-They couldn't return to Goldereth, and they might have to spend weeks or months in the wilderness before they found safety.
-She undid her ragged bun and braids and picked up a comb from a little table to run through her hair.
-Then she drew her hair back and tied it with a flaxen string.
+The linen scratched against her skin, but she was grateful for some clean clothes better suited to the hard life she would lead from now on.
+They could not return to Goldereth, and they might have to spend weeks or months in the wilderness before they found safety.
+She undid her ragged bun and braids and picked up a comb from a small table to run through her hair.
+Then she drew back her hair and tied it with a flaxen string.
 It wasn't much, but at least she wouldn't have her hair poking out in every direction.

-When she came back to the main room, she found Galad with

-the little girl on his knee.
+When she came back to the main room, she found Galad with the little girl on his knee.
 He had discovered a toy somewhere in the house and was playing with the child.
 He glanced up when she entered.
 The smile on his face faded to a sad frown.
-Alys settled onto the floor beside him and rested her head on his lap.
+Alys settled onto the floor beside him and rested her head on his leg.